 Talk to us, attorneys Andrew Moses and Jay R. Rooth at Moses and Rooth Attorneys at Law, in Orlando, Florida.
 We can answer your questions about Miranda rights and explain your options for defending against your criminal charges.
-Call (407) 377-0150 or contact us online to schedule a free consultation.
+Call (407) 377-0150 or contact us online to schedule a free initial consultation.

 What Are My Miranda Rights?

 In 1966, the U.S. Supreme Court held, in Miranda v.
 Arizona, that anyone taken into custody and interrogated by police must be told about his or her Fifth Amendment right against self-incrimination before being questioned.
 This includes telling crime suspects:

 - You have a right to remain silent.
 Anything you say can and will be used against you in a court of law.